byrchbaker/PoShCiphers/README.md

 # Side note

 Please excuse anything unprofessional since this is a side project.
-The main use case is for Cyberpatriot.
-I may use it at a job if the job has anything to do with cryptology and cryptograms.
-If that is the case, I will pay attention to every detail.

 # Copyright (c) 2021 @ Byrch Baker
 (In most parts)